Support Centre

 1. Governing Texts

-The main piece of legislation currently regulating personal data protection in the Republic of Serbia is the Law on Protection of Personal Data (Official Gazette of the Republic of Serbia, No. 87/2018 (only available in Serbian here) ('the Law').
+The main piece of legislation regulating personal data protection in the Republic of Serbia is the Law on Protection of Personal Data (Official Gazette of the Republic of Serbia, No. 87/2018 (only available in Serbian here) (the Law).

 1.1.
 Key acts, regulations, directives, bills

-In November 2017, the Ministry of Justice ('MoJ') published the draft of the Law ('the Draft').
+In November 2017, the Ministry of Justice (MoJ) published the draft of the Law (the Draft).
 The public debate on the Draft ran from December 1, 2017, to January 15, 2018, and certain proposals by the industry were accepted and implemented in the Draft.
-The Draft contained, with the exception of certain provisions stemming from the fact that Serbia is not a member of the EU, almost identical solutions as the General Data Protection Regulation (Regulation (EU) 2016/679) ('GDPR').
-It should be noted that the former Commissioner for Information of Public Importance and Personal Data Protection ('Poverenik') (and some of the participants in the public hearing) assessed the Draft as a non-functional document that does not take into account the specifics of Serbia's legal system.
-Nevertheless, the Draft seems to have made it into the Law for the most part, and the Law is arguably a better starting point for improvement of the data protection area in Serbia as compared to the previous legislation.
+The Draft contained, with the exception of certain provisions stemming from the fact that Serbia is not a member of the EU, almost identical solutions as the General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR).
+Commissioner for Information of Public Importance and Personal Data Protection (the Poverenik) is the main supervisor of the Law.

 • Rulebook on the Manner of Prior Review of Personal Data Processing (Official Gazette of the Republic of Serbia No. 35/2009) (only available in Serbian here), which governs the procedure for notifying and approval by the relevant authority of intended personal data processing;